Smita1908/Document-Retrieval-with-tf-idf-and-BM25-ranking-algorithm/README.md

 TREC(Text REtrieval Conference)

 # How to run the project:
-Libraries required: BeautifulSoup or xml, NLTK.
+* Libraries required: BeautifulSoup or xml, NLTK.
-There are two python files.
+* There are two python files: tf-idf.py, bm25.py.
-Open the file using your favourite python framkework.
+* Open the file using your favourite python framkework.
-Keep the trec_documents, patterns and test_questions in the same folder along with the python files.
+* Keep the trec_documents, patterns and test_questions in the same folder along with the python files.
-Prefereably start with the tf_idf.py file as this is the baseline.
+* Prefereably start with the tf_idf.py file as this is the baseline.
-With eventual complexities: Open BM25.py  file for improved result.
+* With eventual complexities: Open BM25.py  file for improved result.
-Each file contains detailed clear description of the functionalities.
+* Each file contains detailed clear description of the functionalities.